 In essence, California Three Feet for Safety Act requires car drivers to give bicyclists three feet as they pass them on the road.
 Before the three-feet rule became a law in 2014, there had been no clearly specified safe passing distance between cars and bicycles.

-But when does California Three Feet for Safety Act apply in Los Angeles and elsewhere in the state?
+But when do California Three Feet for Safety Act apply in Los Angeles and elsewhere in the state?
 Our Los Angeles bicycle accident lawyer says that under the 2014 law:

 Even though California Three Feet for Safety Act is considered to be bicyclist-friendly, in no way does it mean that bicyclists are never at fault for bicycle accidents.
 In fact, our experienced bicycle accident attorney in Los Angeles reminds of other traffic laws that apply to bicyclists in California: